 Practice Change Leadersâ€™ projects will ideally address one or more of the four core content areas.
 Applicants may propose a newly designed project or the continuation of an existing project that is being actively pursued.
 The projects will serve as an important vehicle for â€śhands-onâ€ť learning of critical and transformative leadership skill development.

-Practice Change Leaders will attend three highly interactive national meetings each year.
+Practice Change Leaders will attend four highly interactive national meetings over the course of the award.
 These meetings will be convened in different locations throughout the country.
 Attended by the Senior Leaders and select national experts in health and health care delivery to older adults, the meetings are founded on the premise that every attendee is both a teacher and a learner.
 Practice Change Leaders will have the opportunity to receive input on their projects and progress in pursuing their career goals through case-based discussions complemented by group problem-solving activities.

 Each national meeting features an interactive seminar, led by a national expert.
 Potential seminar topics include: developing a compelling business plan, building high performing teams, building strategic partnerships across service lines, leading cultural change, and strategic fundraising.
 Periodically, the Practice Change Leaders and Senior Leaders will meet in subgroups to focus on consumer engagement, policy, finance, and community collaboration.

 The Practice Change Leaders program will employ a small group problem-solving format in shared-learning pods with mentorship from Senior Leaders (national experts in practice change), skill building seminars led by nationally known faculty, a curriculum that addresses the unique competencies for improving care for older adults, and ongoing exposure to interdisciplinary collaboration, effective evidence-based models, best practices, and methods for facilitating local, regional, and national spread.